KdV Charges and the Generalized Torus Partition Sum in $T{\bar T}$ deformation

 \newsec{KdV charges one--point functions}

-We consider deforming a two dimensional conformal field theory on an infinite cylinder of radius $R$ via the irrelevant operator $T{\bar T}$ \refs{\ZamolodchikovCE, \ \SmirnovLQW, \ \CavagliaODA}.
-We first consider the torus partition sum with only the chemical potential $\nu_0 := \nu$ corresponding to a $U(1)$ current is turned on.
-We denote the charge corresponding to this conserved current $P_0 := Q$.
+We consider deforming a two dimensional conformal field theory with a $U(1)$ current on a torus via the irrelevant operator $T{\bar T}$ \refs{\SmirnovLQW, \ \ZamolodchikovCE, \ \CavagliaODA}.
+We first consider the torus partition sum with only the chemical potential $\nu_0 := \nu$ corresponding to the $U(1)$ current is turned on.
+We denote the charge corresponding to this conserved current by $P_0 := Q$.